Fujifilm X-Pro3 vs X-T20

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro3 and the X-T20 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the X-Pro3 followed on from the Fujifilm X-Pro2.
+The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.